 Then there is the main dining room with a wonderfully high ceiling.
 This is where breakfast is served as well.
 An amazing breakfast buffet – everything you could imagine!

 But the highlight of Fairmont Le Chateau Laurier is the lobby.
 Well, it is unfair to call this a lobby.
 It is absolutely huge.
 The centre piece is a giant fireplace that has 6 different fires.
 Even at the height of summer – which is when I visited – the fires were off but the air had that lovely wood smell.

 The lobby has a very high ceiling and loads of couches and plush seats.
 And of course a bar!
 I just wanted to stay here for hours.
 It felt like a bustling European train station except you didn’t need to go anywhere.

-What I loved is the hotel is huge but it is all sectioned off so it never feels huge – just like you’re exploring more bits.
-There are people all around to give a bustling feel but it never feels busy – and still feels very relaxed.
+What I loved is that the Fairmont Montebello is huge but it is all sectioned off so it never feels huge – just like you’re exploring more bits.
+There are people all around to give a bustling feel but it never feels busy – and the hotel still feels very relaxed.

 This is a genuine all-year-round resort.
 It must be amazing to sit by the giant fireplaces in winter.
 But then it is also so wonderful in the summer – when I visited – to pop outside with the lake.
 Fairmont Le Chateau Montebello is such a unique place to visit and it genuinely feels very special.